juanedi/elm-test-runner/README.md

 ## Usage

-The following functions are available.
-No keybindings are provided yet, sorry :-)
+The following functions are available:

 Function                            | Description                                                                   |
 ------------------------------------|-------------------------------------------------------------------------------|